-The event categorisation was performed visually using nightly overview plots similar to Figures 1 and 2.
-The middle panel of each figure shows the temporal evolution of the CNA index, and the bottom panel shows the IL index.
-The green, red and blue shadings mark the time periods of automatically detected growth, expansion, and recovery phases respectively.
-As the automatic substorm phase detection routine is also sensitive to small events (thresholded by the IL index long-term median value of -50 nT), a visual inspection was done to exclude events with IL minimum above -300 nT.
+The event categorization was performed visually using nightly overview plots similar to Figs. 1 and 2.
+Panel b of each figure shows the temporal evolution of the CNA index, and panel c shows the IL index.
+The green, red, and blue shadings mark the time periods of automatically detected growth, expansion, and recovery phases respectively.
+As the automatic substorm phase-detection routine is also sensitive to small events (thresholded by the IL index long-term median value of $-50 \,\text{nT}$ ), a visual inspection was done to exclude events with an IL minimum above -300 nT.
 These mild events are generally not accompanied by an appreciable CNA enhancement.
 We required two days of quiet time (no automatically detected substorms) prior to all of the event groups described below.
 This is done to make sure that the activity starts from a solidly quiet background, which allows us to determine whether there is a cumulative ionospheric response to the energetic particle precipitation.

 Isolated substorms are defined as events with a single expansion-recovery phase pair.
-An example of an isolated substorm is plotted in Figure 1: the CNA (middle) and IL (bottom) index evolution with colour shadings for substorm phases.
-The keogram
+An example of an isolated substorm is plotted in Fig. 1: the CNA (middle) and IL